Short Story: The Tree

 The Tree

-He wouldn’t stop that evening if he had better news or someone waiting for him at home to talk to about his prognosis.
-He’d keep driving, except he sees four apple trees standing in the orchard on the farmyard where there should only be three.
+He wouldn’t stop that evening even if he had better news or someone waiting for him at home to talk about his prognosis.
+He’d keep driving, but he sees four apple trees standing in the orchard on the farmyard where there should only be three.
 The sight forces him to pull his Jeep over to the side of the two-lane highway, do a U-turn, and drive onto the yard.

 “It’s been a long time, brother.”